melanierolo/Eye-Movement/README.md

 ## MIT License

-This project is free, open source.
+This project is free.
 You can use it for commercial projects, open source projects, or really almost whatever you want.

 Copyright (c) 2021 Melanie